cascadiajs/2015.cascadiajs.com/proposals/README.md

 - Chris Williams, [An Addendum About Conference Proposals](http://blog.voodootikigod.com/an-addendum-about-conference-proposals/)

 ### THE SELECTION PROCESS
-Submission closes March 8th.
+Submission closes March 15th.
 We will be convening the committee to select by April 8th and will aim for speakers knowing approximately 3 months prior to the conference.
+Our reviewers will be scanning along the way for those ambitious enough to submit proposals early so we can make suggestions to get to a successful talk acceptance.
+We will be applying labels for talks we think will fit well into a particular day but no talk is accepted until a confirmation email is received from the committee.

 ### MISC
-We have a wonderful [Code of Conduct](https://github.com/cascadiajs/2015.cascadiajs.com/blob/master/COC.md).
+We have a rad [Code of Conduct](https://github.com/cascadiajs/2015.cascadiajs.com/blob/master/COC.md).
 Check it out!
 Everyone who participates in our conference agrees to the enforcement of our CoC, and includes our friends, speakers, staff, sponsors, and attendees.

 If you have any questions about this process, need more information or need assistance with travel and/or lodging, don't hesitate to reach out to us at